ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. The release build for script generator will be created in `P:\Kits$\CompGroup\ICP\Releases\script_generator_release\X.x.m`
     1. The release builds for the rest will be created in `P:\Kits$\CompGroup\ICP\Releases\X.x.m`

-1. Move the changes which have been merged into the release from the [master page](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Master) to the new release notes page for the version.
+1. Move the changes which have been merged into the release from the [upcoming page](https://github.com/ISISComputingGroup/IBEX/blob/master/release_notes/ReleaseNotes_Upcoming.md) to the new release notes page for the version.
 Whilst doing this make sure that the release notes are as understandable as possible.
 1. Create a released version in the [releases table](https://github.com/ISISComputingGroup/IBEX/wiki#releases) (including link to release notes)
 1. Find dependencies which have been updated since last release and add them to the bottom of the release notes.
 1. Update the [user manual](https://github.com/ISISComputingGroup/ibex_user_manual/wiki) with any relevant changes